 |Example||Supplies made to SEZ or SEZ Developers||Fresh milk, fruits and vegetables, curd, bread, meat etc.||Alcohol for human consumption, petroleum products, etc.|

-GST is not charged on proceeds from the sale of land and building.
-However, construction of a new building (being works contract) is subject to GST.
-Furthermore, if any consideration for the sale of building, complex, civil structure is received before the completion certificate is issued, the entire sale consideration received for this sale will be liable to GST as a supply of services.
+Sale of land and building: Proceeds on sale of land and building are not subject to charge GST under the Goods and Services Tax Act.
+However, GST on the construction of a new building is applicable under the GST Act.
+It is important to note that if any consideration for the sale of a building, complex, civil structure, wholly or partly, is received before issuance of the completion certificate, the entire sale consideration received on this sale will be liable to GST under supply of services.

 Actionable claims include unsecured debt or any interest in immovable property that is not in the claimant's possession.
 Since these are monetary claims, which does not fall under the category of goods or services, GST is not applicable.
 However, it is important to note that actionable claims do not include claims related to lottery, betting and gambling.